msqr1/importizer/HowItWorks.md

 // Internal includes...
 #endif
 ```
+I created this hybrid structure to support both header and modules.
 If `[value of mi_control]` isn't defined, the preamble fallbacks to being a regular header, else, it will be a module.
 With this, you can simply add a `-D[value of mi_control]` when compiling the file to switch to module mode.
 This is especially useful for API that doesn't want to break backward compatibility while writing less code.

-## Export.hpp in Transitional Mode
+## Export.hpp
 What is `Export.hpp` you might ask, it's a file that looks like this to allow optional export in transitional mode:
 ```cpp
 #ifdef [value of mi_control]